Alinakay30/advisr-frontend-project/README.md

 # Advisr Frontend Project

-### Thanks for the interest in working with us at Advisr!
+### Thanks for your interest in working with us at Advisr!
-In order to evaluate engineering candidates' frontend skill sets, we provide this programming example for candidates to complete.
+In order to evaluate engineering candidates' skill sets, we provide this small sample project for candidates to complete.

 ## Requirements
 You should fork this repo to your own github account to provide your own solution.
 The solution should be built using Vue.js and solve the following requirements.